OpenCSGs/csghub-server/README_en.md

 *[English](README_en.md) ∙ [简体中文](README.md)*

-`CSGHub Server` is a part of the open source and reliable large model assets management platform - `CSGHub`.
-It focus on management of models and datasets through REST API。
+`CSGHub Server` is a part of the open source and reliable large model assets management platform - [CSGHub](https://github.com/OpenCSGs/CSGHub/).
+It focuses on management of models、datasets and other LLM assets through REST API。

 ## Key Features：
 - Creation and Management of users and orgnizations